WebDevStudios/wd_s/README.md

 2) Type any of the following Grunt tasks to perform an action:

-`grunt watch` - Automatically handle changes to CSS, JS, SVGs, and image sprites.
+`gulp watch` - Automatically handle changes to CSS, JS, SVGs, and image sprites.
 Plus live reload!

+`gulp icons` - Minify, concatenate, and clean SVG icons.

+`gulp i18n` - Scan the theme and create a POT file

-`grunt javascript` - Concatenate and minify javascript files
+`gulp scripts` - Concatenate and minify javascript files

+`gulp sprites` - Generate an image sprite and the associated Sass (sprite.png)

-`grunt styles` - Comb, compile, prefix, combine media queries, and minify CSS files
+`gulp styles` - Comb, compile, prefix, combine media queries, and minify CSS files

-`grunt imageminnewer` - Minify images

-`grunt sprites` - Generate an image sprite and the associated Sass (sprite.png)

-`grunt icons` - Generate the SVG sprite (svg-defs.svg)

-`grunt i18n` - Generate a translation file

-`grunt sassdoc` - Re-generate the SassDocs

-`grunt` - Do all the above tasks at the same time
+`gulp` - Runs the following tasks at the same time: i18n, icons, scripts, styles, sprites